swlaschin/fsharpforfunandprofit.com/_posts/2012-04-29-completeness-anything-csharp-can-do.md

 ## Parameter arrays ##

-Just like C#’s variable length “params” keyword, this allows a variable length list of arguments to be converted to a single array parameter.
+Just like C#'s variable length "params" keyword, this allows a variable length list of arguments to be converted to a single array parameter.

 {% highlight fsharp %}
 open System